Polynomial Curve Systems are Exponentially Decaying: Introduction

 where $\eta$ is any component of $f^{-n}(C)$. \end{main}

-Let us give a further explanation of the constants in the main theorem.
-The constant $D$ is the upper bound of the complexity of the attractors $\{\gamma_i\}$ with respect to $\mathcal{F}$.
-It reflects the existence and the finiteness of the global attractor of $f$.
-The constant $A$ is dispensable since in general, not every single pull back but a certain number of successive pull backs decrease the complexity of a curve by a definite rate.
-It is worth to mention an inspiring question, suggested by Shishikura in an online seminar,
+Let us explain the constants appearing in the main theorem.
+The constant $D$ is the upper bound of the complexity of the attractors $\{\gamma_i\}$ with respect to $\mathcal{F}$; it reflects the existence and finiteness of the global attractor of $f$.
+The constant $A$ is dispensable, since in general, not every single pullback, but rather a certain number of successive pullbacks, decreases the complexity of a curve at a definite rate.

+Finally, we would like to present a question posed by Shishikura in an online seminar.

-Question.
-What is the relation between $\delta$ and the core entropy of the Hubbard tree for $f$?
+\textbf{Question.} (Shishikura, \cite{Sh}) What is the relation between $\delta$ and the core entropy of the Hubbard tree for $f$?

-\subsection{The idea of of the proof}
+\section{The idea of of the proof}

 The proof is based on a detailed analysis of the combinatorial model of the curves.
-We first choose a specific admissible arc family $\mathcal{F}$ so that each separating arc in $\mathcal{F}$ is eventually mapped to a separating arc $L$ which is the union of two periodic rays landing on some expanding or attracting edge of the Hubbard tree.
-The construction relies on a fact that the image of each edge of the Hubbard tree under the forward iteration of the polynomial eventually covers an expanding edge or an attracting edge, see Lemma~\ref{even-p}.
+We first choose a specific admissible arc family $\mathcal{F}$ so that each separating arc in $\mathcal{F}$ is eventually mapped to a separating arc $L$ which is either the union of two periodic external rays landing at the same point, or the union of two periodic internal rays emanating from a super-attracting periodic point together with the two external rays extending them respectively.
+The construction relies on the fact that the image of each edge of the Hubbard tree under forward iteration of the polynomial eventually covers either an expanding edge or an attracting edge (see Lemma~\ref{even-p}).
 Let $\mathcal{F}_0$ denote the family of such $L$.
-We will see in $\S3$ that it suffices to prove the main theorem for $\mathcal{F}_0$.
+In general, $\mathcal{F}_0$ is no longer admissible; however, we will see in Section~4 that the complexity with respect to $\mathcal{F}$ is dominated by the complexity with respect to $\mathcal{F}_0$, and thus it suffices to prove the main theorem for $\mathcal{F}_0$.